SabarinathRajendran/open-pdf-tools/README.md

 Got ideas?
 Found a bug?
 Wanna add a funky new feature?
 Here’s how:

-1. Fork the repo and make it yours
+1. Fork the repo
-2. Create a branch with a cool name
+2. Create a new branch:
+    ```bash
+    git checkout -b feature/my-awesome-update
     ```
-    git checkout -b feature/amazing-new-thing
-    ```

-3. Commit your awesomeness
+3. Make your magic happen 💻
-    ```
-    git commit -m "Add amazing new thing"
-    ```

-4. Push it
-    ```
-    git push origin feature/amazing-new-thing
-    ```

-5. Open a Pull Request and bask in the glory of community contribution
+4. Push and open a Pull Request
+5. Pat yourself on the back 🥳

-Remember, nice code and tests get extra cookies 🍪
+Bonus points for clean code and thoughtful commits.
+Cookies for tests 🍪

 ---

-## License (Because Sharing is Caring)
+## License

-This little gem is licensed under the **MIT License** — so go nuts, just don’t sue us!
+Licensed under the **MIT License** — use it, fork it, remix it.

 ---

 ## Talk To Me! 📬

-Questions, jokes, or just wanna say hi?
-Open an issue or ping me on GitHub.
+Open an issue if you have questions, suggestions, or jokes.
-I don’t bite (much).
+I'm always happy to help (and rarely bite).

 ---

-Thanks for checking out **PDF Cropper** — now go forth and crop like a champ! ✂️😎
+Thanks for checking out **OpenPDF Tools** — now go crop like a pro, merge like a master, and split like a ninja. ✂️🧙‍♂️📄